function61/ubackup/README.md

 How to use: as Docker service
 -----------------------------

-First, do the configuration steps from below section "How to use, binary installation".
+First, do the configuration steps from below section "How to use: binary installation".

 You only need to do them to create correct `config.json` file.
 Now, convert that file for embedding as ENV variable: